CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

 `buffplayer ${entityId} firstAid; debuffplayer ${entityId} bleeding; sayplayer ${entityId} "Healed!!"`

-For healing players, Prisma has created a [Healme modlet](/assets/modlets/HealmeBuff.zip) You could add new custom commands, one for players like $healme and one for admins like $heal PLAYERNAME
+For healing players, Prisma has created a Healme modlet [A18](/assets/modlets/HealmeBuff.zip) [A19](/assets/modlets/HealmeBuffA19.zip)
+You could add new custom commands, one for players like $healme and one for admins like $heal PLAYERNAME

 "healme" is the buff you need to call in your custom command.
 It will give a player godmode for a given time (in seconds) using the wait() command.